pySTEPS/pysteps/doc/source/user_guide/machine_learning_pysteps.rst

 In weather forecasting (and nowcasting) we usually want to achieve both goals because it is impossible to predict the evolution of a chaotic system with 100% accuracy, especially space-time precipitation fields and thunderstorms!

 Machine learning and pysteps offer several methods to produce both deterministic and probabilistic nowcasts.
-Therefore, if you want to compare machine learning-based nowcasts to pysteps you need to select the right method.
+Therefore, if you want to compare machine learning-based nowcasts to simpler extrapolation-based models, you need to select the right method.

 1. Deterministic nowcasting
 --------------------------------------------